GPChappell/Instanews/readme.md

   Fundamentals of SASS including: nesting, variables, partials, mixins, mixins for smarter @media queries and interpolation.<br>

 ## jQuery & AJAX:
-  Fundamentals of using jQuery to traverse and manipulate the DOM Fundamentals of jQuery .ajax() method to retrieve data via API How to use the jQuery .each() method to access data returned in JSON How to inspect JSON object to construct and insert elements into the DOM
+  Fundamentals of using jQuery to traverse and manipulate the DOM<br>
+  Fundamentals of jQuery .ajax() method to retrieve data via API<br>
+  How to use the jQuery .each() method to access data returned in JSON<br>
+  How to inspect JSON object to construct and insert elements into the DOM<br>

 ## General:
   Minification of files to promote better loading performance.<br>